 Water used for tool and vehicle decontamination will be allowed to run into suitable collection ditches, holding ponds, and other secure areas.
 Areas used for decontamination will be monitored for residual contamination.
-Any site found to be contaminated will be sealed off under the control of the county public health department and county law enforcement agencies.
+Any site found to be contaminated will be sealed off under the control of the Miami-Dade RER and county law enforcement agencies.
 These sites will be decontaminated with the assistance of DEP personnel and other appropriate federal and state agencies.